Xenoveritas/abuse/BUILDING.md

    Note that `%VCPKG_PATH%` should be where vcpkg is installed.
 (Either set the variable or replace it in the command line.)

-3. Build the files
+3. Build the files:

-   Under Linux and macOS, this is the familiar `make`.
+   Under Linux, this is the familiar `make`.

-   Under Windows, you'll want to use `MSBuild abuse.sln`.
-(Alternatively, open the solution in Visual Studio and build it that way.)
-You can also just run `MSBuild ALL_BUILD.vcxproj` as `ALL_BUILD.vcxproj` is the default build target.
+   macOS builds through Xcode, so either open the `abuse.xcodeproj` in Xcode, or build it via the command line using `xcodebuild -project abuse.xcodeproj`.
+Targets are specified via the `-target` command line option to `xcodebuild`.
+Configurations in macOS are case-sensitive and can be set via `-configuration`, i.e., `-configuration Debug` or `-configuration Release`.

+   Under Windows, the build is done through Visual Studio, so either open `abuse.sln` in Visual Studio, or build via the command line using `MSBuild abuse.sln`.
+Unlike Linux and macOS, individual targets are `.vcxproj` files. `ALL_BUILD.vcxproj` is the default build target, and the other `.vcxproj` files are the other build targets.

-4. Install the files
+4. Install the files:

    Note that you can skip this step if you're planning on building an installer.
-   This is simply `make install` or building `INSTALL.vcxproj` under Windows.
-   (Again, either `MSBuild INSTALL.vcxproj` or just build it directly within Visual Studio.)
+For Linux, this is simply `make install`.
+On macOS, it's the more verbose `xcodebuild -project abuse.xcodeproj -target install`.
+On Windows, build `INSTALL.vcxproj` with either `MSBuild` or inside Visual Studio.

 # Installers (Packages)